Y-A-K-E/FreeCell_Wechat_miniGame/readme.md

 * DisabledHoverColor: Hex color.
 The color a card highlights wheb dragging a card that cannot be place on top of it
 * CheatsEnabled: true/false.
 When true, pressing the 'A' key triggers the end of the game.
 Also when true, you can pick up card from anywhere in the columns.
 * RNGSeed: integer.
 The seed for the random number generator for shuffling the cards.
-* OutputFile: file.
-Relative file path for where to store the results when the game is won.

 ## Code overview
 The programming of the game centers around the idea that PlayingCard objects are always attached to some anchor object.
 Anchors are things on screen where a card can be placed (in a column, foundation space, or free cell).
 The class CardAnchor.cs contains the main anchor behavior, and then the decendent classes implement specific behavior for the foundation, column and freecell spaces.
 The `Assets/Scripts/Cards` and `Assets/Scripts/Anchors` folder contain the code for the main interactive gameplay.